gkalpak/my-first-vscode-extension/.workshop-infra/workshop.md

 - `scripts: { ... }`: A minimal set of npm scripts for compiling the extension (once or in watch mode) and running tests.

 - `engines: {vscode: '^1.37.0'}`: This specifies the minimum VS Code version supported by the extension.
 VS Code will prevent users of older versions from installing the extension, since it might be using VS Code APIs that are not available in their version.
+See [here](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#visual-studio-code-compatibility) for more details.

   > 💡 **Tip**<br />
   > The version of `@types/vscode` in `devDependencies` should always match the minimum supported version of VS Code (as specified in `engines.vscode`) to ensure that your extension only uses APIs that will be available at runtime.